Schema#

 IdentifierField#

-field type.
+The Identifier field type is a special Text field type.
 It is used to identify a document in the index.

-The document identifier data given requires to be a string
+The document identifier data given requires to be a string type, beside the Text type and the other types

 it can not be nullable and need always given to the document.
 It can only be defined once per Index.